Ryan Hartman

 Path to Hockey

-As a 17-year-old, preparing for the 2012–13 season, Hartman initially committed to play college hockey for the Miami RedHawks in NCAA Division I. However, he later de-committed to join the Plymouth Whalers of the Ontario Hockey League (OHL).
-Hartman joined the Whalers for the 2012–13 OHL season and was invited to participate in the CHL Top Prospects Game.
-He also played for the gold-medal-winning American squad at the IIHF World U20 Championship, solidifying his status as a top prospect for the 2013 NHL entry draft.
+Originally committed to playing college hockey for the Miami RedHawks in NCAA Division I, Hartman later de-committed to join the Plymouth Whalers of the Ontario Hockey League for the 2012–13 OHL season.
+He was invited to the CHL Top Prospects Game and represented the United States at the IIHF World U20 Championship, winning a gold medal.
+Rated as a top prospect, he fulfilled expectations by being selected in the first round of the 2013 NHL entry draft.

 Ryan Hartman Career